simudream/konfig/README.md

 ## TODO

-* Able to download blank project from remote URL.

 * Flesh out the users logic & add tests.

 * Change ResourceD slogan to: Toolkit of a Happy DevOps